AndreasTraut/Machine-Learning-with-Python/README.md

 - [Apress/learn-pyspark](https://github.com/Apress/learn-pyspark) (Freeware License)
 - [mahmoudparsian/pyspark-tutorial](https://github.com/mahmoudparsian/pyspark-tutorial) (Apache License v2.0)

 Concerning the topic **"Big Data"** I want to add the following: I passed a certification as *"Data Scientist Specialized in Big Data Analytics"*.
 I must say: Understanding the concept of "Big-Data" and how to differenciate "standard" machine learning from a "scalable" environment is not easy.
 I recommend a separate training!
 Some steps are a bit similar to "scikit-learn" (e.g. data-cleaning, preprocessing), but the technical environment for running the code is different and also the code itself is different.
+I will add a "Digression (Excurs)" at the end of this document which covers the topics *"Big Data Visualization"*, *"K-Means-Clustering in Spark"* and *"Map-Reduce"* (which is one of the [powerful programming models for Big Data](https://de.wikipedia.org/wiki/MapReduce)).

 Let's start with the structure, which I put into a mind map (you can download it from this repository).
+I aligned the structure to the SkLearn mind map above in order to learn from each of this two approaches.

 ![](./media/MindMap_Spark.jpeg)